Xarrow/Everything4J/README.md

 ----

-Everything4J is a implementation of everything which is base on `Everything.dll` .
-And Everything is only support Windows system.
+Everything4J is a implementation of everything which is base on `Everything.dll`, and powered by [JNA ( Java Native Access )](https://github.com/java-native-access/jna).

+`Everything` is  base on Windows file system , so Everything4J also support on Windows system .

 ----
 # Dependencies